IN HONOR OF RARE DISEASE DAY:

 So this got me to thinking about the epic failures in our medical system and the fact that most people have no idea just how incredibly hard it is to have to fight to have your child diagnosed.
 Did you know that 1 in 10 Americans are living with rare diseases and the rate of getting an accurate diagnosis is very low.
 80% of all rare diseases are caused by faulty genes, so finding answers is NOT impossible.
 Families should not have to fight to find a diagnosis, and these children shouldn’t have to suffer because they are missing valuable treatment they might not have without a diagnosis!

 This is what we experienced with our son Tony who is now 8 years old.
 When he was born along with his twin brother, his doctors heard a heart murmur.
 After a heart scan they found 4 heart defects requiring surgery.
 Because the defects were so rare, we were sent immediately to Genetics.
-We had no family history of any problems so we thought it must be something fluke and that these doctors would be able heal our child.
+We had no family history of any problems so we thought it must be some fluke and that these doctors would be able heal our child.
 However, over the next few years it became evident that Tony has something extremely severe.
 He started requiring more surgeries and month by month we would receive a new diagnosis.
-The list consisted of things like; multiple Heart Defects, multiple Brain Abnormalities, Delayed Milestones, Failure to Thrive, Severe Cognitive Delays, Gross Motor Delays, Fine Motor Delays, Non-Verbal, PDD, Autism Spectrum, Cerebral Palsy Spectrum, Mixed Receptive-Expressive Language Disorder, Phonological Disorder, Motor Skills Disorder, Sensory Processing Disorder, Hypotonia, Gastro-Esophageal Reflux Disease, Hyperactive Gag Reflux, Frenulum Linguae, Oropharyngeal Dysphagia, Feeding Difficulties, Un-descended Testicles, Bilateral Cryptorchidism, Congenital Hernia, Cortical Vision Impairment (CVI), Disorder of Visual Cortex, Delayed Visual Maturation, Irregular Astigmatism, Hyperopia, Unspecified Disorder of Refraction and Accommodation, Strabismus, Central Nervous System Disorder, Hydrocephalus and the list goes on and on…..
+The list consisted of things like; multiple Heart Defects, multiple Brain Abnormalities, Delayed Milestones, Failure to Thrive, Severe Cognitive Delays, Gross Motor Delays, Fine Motor Delays, Non-Verbal, PDD, Autism Spectrum, Cerebral Palsy Spectrum, Mixed Receptive-Expressive Language Disorder, Phonological Disorder, Motor Skills Disorder, Sensory Processing Disorder, Hypotonia, Gastro-Esophageal Reflux Disease, Hyperactive Gag Reflux, Frenulum Linguae, Oropharyngeal Dysphagia, Feeding Difficulties, Un-descended Testicles, Bilateral Cryptorchidism, Congenital Hernia, Cortical Vision Impairment (CVI), Disorder of Visual Cortex, Delayed Visual Maturation, Irregular Astigmatism, Hyperopia, Unspecified Disorder of Refraction and Accommodation, Strabismus, Central Nervous System Disorder, Seizures, Hydrocephalus and the list goes on and on…..
 Shocking isn’t it!
 Now imagine not one doctor being able to tell you why this was happening to your child.
-The pain and stress is indescribably.
+The pain and stress is indescribable.

 Tony went through almost 6 years having single gene genetic syndrome tests.
 We began to watch our doctors giving up on him.
 These doctors told us to go home and forget about ever finding a diagnosis!
 They told us that Tony had something “rare” and “unique” to his genetic makeup and that we would never find out what was the cause because it was unique to him.
 Meaning we would never know what his future looked like, if he would live or die, if he would continue to get worse or even if this was something that could affect his twin brother.
 After we discovered that Tony had a mild loss of brain volume (atrophy), we decided that we were not going to give up searching for answers.
 After multiple requests and being denied WES (aka Whole Exome Sequencing) by our insurance, we went out on our own and found a study at Duke University for undiagnosed children.
 Within a matter of months, Tony was diagnosed with a mutation on his ADNP gene which causes ADNP Syndrome (aka Helsmoortel-Van Der Aa Syndrome).
 Our doctors wasted 6 years and a single WES-LDT test diagnosed him within a matter of months.